zouertani/RepData_PeerAssessment1/PA1_template.md

 What is the impact of imputing missing data on the estimates of the total daily number of steps?

-Using this strategy : replacing missing data with the average number of steps in the same interval doesn't change a lot the mean and the median, the overall shape of the distribution has not changed.
+Using this strategy : replacing missing data with the average number of steps in the same interval slightly changes the mean and the median, the overall shape of the distribution has not changed.

 ## Are there differences in activity patterns between weekdays and weekends?